prayreh153/WHSTechNotes/journal.md

 Journal Prompt:
 The new cell phone law is a bad law in my opinion.
 I get trying to make students more focused on work and education, but not allowing phones at all makes students even less focused.
 As a student myself, having my phone on me, I feel safe.
 I can contact my family or anyone incase of an emergency.
 Having not being able to even pull it out for a second overall makes school a less comfortable environment for me.
 I will sometimes worry if my parents are texting me, telling me if they need something, but with this new phone law I can't do that.
 In conclusion I personally don't like the new law at all and should find a new way to resolve this problem.

+# September 8, 2025
+Journal Prompt:
+A career I am interested in pursuing in the future is in the field of engineering.
+One thing about the engineering profession is that they're always problem solving.
+Whether it's from developing blueprints or using math and science to solve solutions for real life problems, people in engineering are always thinking of new ways to provide a conclusion.
+Computer science can be an essential value in the field of engineering.
+For example, the machines that are used in engineering need computer programming to allow it to know what to do, making the machine automatic without human's help.
+In conclusion, computer science is everywhere and you may not even notice it being used.